quartztz/desktify-rs/README.md

  - `spotipy`
  - `json`

-to stop, exit the application, then close the existing python3 processes. i should really find a way to stop them myself, sorry.
+to stop, simply press `q` or `Esc` while the window is in focus, or hit `ctrl-c` while the terminal you ran from is in focus.

 ## TODOS

- - [ ] find a way to kill the python processes on exit.
+ - [x] find a way to kill the python processes on exit.
  - [ ] make it less complicated.
  - [ ] make the window resizable.